Flag of Penang: History

-A few months before Malayan independence, the Settlement Government announced a competition on 17 May 1957 to design a new state flag for Penang.
+In the months preceding Malayan independence, the Settlement Government announced a competition on 17 May 1957 to design a new state flag for Penang.
 The winner, a C.K.
 Fook of 434, Chulia Street, was awarded $500 for his design on 20 August.
 The final modified design differed on the shade of blue submitted by Fook, but it was decided to award the prize to him regardless.

 The new state flag of Penang was raised at noon on 30 August 1957 at the Padang in the presence of the new governor Raja Uda and the last resident commissioner Robert Porter Bingham.
 That evening, the Union Jack was lowered for the final time at 6:45 pm near Fort Cornwallis, George Town, marking the end of 171 years of British rule.

 On 24 December 1957, nominated member Koh Sin Hock told the State Council that the flag's areca-nut palm did not resemble a real one, likening it to a coconut palm, and that he hoped a more realistic depiction could be used instead.

 Historical flags

-City flags
+City council flags

-The State of Penang is divided between two local governments.
-The Penang Island City Council administers Penang's capital city of George Town and the entirety of Penang Island, whilst the Seberang Perai City Council governs Seberang Perai on the Malay Peninsula.
+Penang is divided between two local governments.
+The Penang Island City Council administers Penang's capital city of George Town, whilst the Seberang Perai City Council governs Seberang Perai on the Malay Peninsula.

 Previously, the city of George Town also had its own flag, which dated back to the grant of city status to the George Town City Council in 1957.
-The City Council was eventually merged with the Penang Island Rural District Council in 1974 to form the Penang Island Municipal Council, which subsequently became the Penang Island City Council in 2015.
+The city council was eventually merged with the Penang Island Rural District Council in 1974 to form the Penang Island Municipal Council, which subsequently became the Penang Island City Council in 2015.